This is Part 2 of the series of posts about 20 reasons I love living in Spain.

 Why?
 Because besides making economic sense (as I explained in my first post), it is also a great place to just be.

-In case you aren’t yet convinced, in this post I’m going to share with you my top reasons why this is a great place to visit and to live:
+In case you aren’t yet convinced, in this post I’m going to share with you my top reasons why living in Spain is a great idea.

 6. Spanish Lifestyle

 Spain’s gracious way of life is a great attraction.
 People here love to chill out, so the pace is totally different from the rhythm of life in other European countries.
 According to the OECD Better Life Index, Spain rates highly in terms of that all-important work-life balance.

 OECD measures the amount of time away from work that’s spent on leisure and personal care by full-time employees.
 As you might have guessed, Spain is above the OECD average.
 In fact, Spaniards devote 16 out of every 24 hours of their day to eating, sleeping, leisure activities, socialising with friends and family, pursuing hobbies, and so on.
 Other countries average only 15 hours, with some a lot less.

 In Spain life is savoured while they take time to enjoy life’s pleasures.
 While such stereotypes as daily siestas are more myth than reality, the tradition of long family meals, Sunday snoozes, evening paseo and summers on the coastline is certainly appealing.
 This lifestyle bears fruit, with life expectancy at 82.38 years.